Type 1 diabetes: Genetically induced

+T1D is considered a polygenic disease, meaning that multiple genes contribute to its development.
+While individual genes confer varying degrees of risk, it is the combination of several genetic factors, along with environmental triggers, that ultimately leads to disease onset.
+Family studies show that T1D has a relatively high heritability, with siblings of affected individuals having about a 6–10% risk of developing the disease, compared to a 0.3% risk in the general population.

+The risk of T1D is also influenced by the presence of affected first-degree relatives.
+For instance, children of fathers with T1D have a higher risk of developing the disease compared to children of mothers with T1D.
+Monozygotic (identical) twins have a concordance rate of about 30–50%, highlighting the importance of both genetic and environmental factors in disease onset.

+Recent research has also focused on the role of epigenetics and gene-environment interactions in T1D development.
+Environmental factors such as viral infections, early childhood diet, and gut microbiome composition are thought to trigger the autoimmune process in genetically susceptible individuals.
+Epigenetic modifications, such as DNA methylation and histone modifications, may influence gene expression in response to these environmental triggers, further modulating the risk of developing T1D.

+While much progress has been made in understanding the genetic basis of T1D, ongoing research aims to unravel the complex interplay between genetic susceptibility, immune regulation, and environmental influences that contribute to disease pathogenesis.

 Virally induced

-Viral infections play a role in the development of a number of autoimmune diseases, including human type 1 diabetes.
+Viral infections play a role in the development of several autoimmune diseases, including type 1 diabetes.
 However, the mechanisms by which viruses are involved in the induction of type 1 DM are not fully understood.
 Virus-induced models are used to study the etiology and pathogenesis of the disease, in particular the mechanisms by which environmental factors contribute to or protect against the occurrence of type 1 DM.
-Among the most commonly used are Coxsackie virus, lymphocytic choriomeningitis virus, encephalomyocarditis virus, and Kilham rat virus.
+Among the most commonly used are coxsackievirus, lymphocytic choriomeningitis virus, encephalomyocarditis virus, and Kilham rat virus.
 Examples of virus-induced animals include NOD mice infected with coxsackie B4 that developed type 1 DM within two weeks.